Last updated: May 2026

 After logging into the portal:

-- Select the relevant tax registration service
+- Select the appropriate tax registration service

 - Enter business and tax details